Install JFrog CLI Plugins

 Important

-If the plugin is already installed (any version), uninstall it before installing a specific version.
+If the plugin is already installed at any version, uninstall it before you install a specific version.
 Installing over an existing plugin can corrupt the installation and delete the plugin directory.
-See Upgrading or switching versions for the safe procedure.
+For the safe procedure, see Upgrading or switching versions.

 To install a specific version of a plugin: